 Four types of parental controls

-According to the Federal Trade Commission, these are the four types of parental controls: filtering and blocking, blocking outgoing content, limiting time, and monitoring tools.
-We’ll cover the basics of each and show you how to best use them on popular sites, like YouTube parental controls, and on your iOS and Android devices to ensure a safe internet atmosphere for kids.
+We'll cover the basics of each type of parental control identified by the Federal Trade Commission and show you how to best use them on popular sites, like YouTube parental controls, and on your iOS and Android devices to ensure a safe internet atmosphere for kids.

 1. Filtering and blocking